OI-wiki/i18n/docs/basic/sort-intro.md

 The simple method of calculating the complexity is generally to count the number of executions of elementary operations, and sometimes it can be approximated by directly measuring the number of loops.

 Time complexity is divided into worst-case complexity, average-case complexity, best-case complexity and so on.
-The worst-case complexity usually needs to be considered in competitive programming, because it represents the lower bound of the algorithm's operation, and there will be no worse results in the evaluation.
+The worst-case complexity usually needs to be considered in competitive programming, because it represents the algorithm's worst performance, and no input will bring performance worse than that.

 The lower bound of the time complexity of the comparison-based sorting algorithms is $O(n\log n)$ .